By Rick Steves

 Avoid the CDW racket.
 To get a zero deductible on your rental car, Collision Damage Waiver supplements cost $15–35 a day.
-Get CDW through Travel Guard or by using a gold credit card.
+Instead, consider using your credit-card's built-in insurance.

 Know the local word for tap water.
 While wine, beer and coffee are wonderful parts of the European experience, drinks cost travelers about $15 a day.
 Tap water, however, is free and drinkable almost everywhere.
 Use a refillable water bottle for juice and water.

 See the modern art in Paris, London, Venice or Madrid, not in Bilbao.
 The great Guggenheim Modern Art Museum in Bilbao is impressive for its architecture, but the art is no better than what you'll see in other art capitals.

 Spend coins before crossing a currency border.
 While you can always change paper currency, coins are generally worthless outside their domain.
 A €2 coin is worth nearly $3.

 Use email to save money on long distance phone calls to Europe when booking accommodations.
 Even budget hotels use email to advise travelers on room availability.